Museums & Discoveries

 Routes to the Past in Wallonia

-Every year, not only in Bastogne but also in La Roche-en-Ardenne, Hotton, Houffalize, Malmedy, Sankt Vith, Marche-en-Famenne, Vielsalm, or in Neuville-en-Condroz or Henri-Chapelle as well as in other places, villages and towns in Wallonia, we remember!
-We remember with emotion, reverence and respect these soldiers who came from overseas to bring peace into our towns, villages and homes, and paid a very heavy price.
+Every year, not only in Bastogne but also in La Roche-en-Ardenne, Hotton, Houffalize, Malmedy, Sankt Vith, Marche-en-Famenne, Vielsalm, Neuville-en-Condroz or Henri-Chapelle as well as in other places, villages and towns in Wallonia, we remember!
+We remember with emotion, reverence and respect the soldiers who came from overseas to bring peace to our towns, villages and homes, and paid a very heavy price.

-It is our wish to express our "duty of remembrance" through this brochure that will guide you from towns to villages, from memorial stones to monuments, from museums to sites or military cemeteries.
-Also, it’s an opportunity to discover "down memory lane" the present day aspects of these regions of Wallonia, which, while not forgetting the “historical past”, offer you the most beautiful aspects of convivial tourism, in which the proximity and “the glow of living” punctuate our suggestions for relaxing or unusual discoveries.
+It is our wish to express our 'duty to remember' through this brochure that will guide you from towns to villages, from memorial stones to monuments, from museums to sites or military cemeteries.
+It is also an opportunity to discover these regions of Wallonia, which, while not forgetting the past, offer you the most beautiful aspects of convivial tourism, in which the proximity and joy of living punctuate our suggestions for relaxing or unusual discoveries.

 Enjoy your visit!

 - LA BATAILLE DES ARDENNES - ROUTE 3 (HENRI-CHAPELLE)